5 peaceful autumn getaways in Alsace (beyond Colmar & Strasbourg)

 The easiest way is by car.
 Eguisheim is about 10 minutes from Colmar, 1 hour from Strasbourg, and just under 1 hour from Basel in Switzerland.
 If you’re traveling without a car, you can take a train to Colmar and then a short taxi or local bus (Line 208) directly into Eguisheim.
 Renting a car still gives you the most flexibility in autumn, especially if you want to visit other wine villages nearby.

-Practical details: parking can be tricky in the old town, so use the free car park just outside the walls and walk in.
+Good to know: parking can be tricky in the old town, so use the free car park just outside the walls and walk in.
 If you want photos without other people around, arrive before 9 am or, even better, stay overnight.
 By early evening the cafés close, the streets empty, and the village falls quiet.
 The lamps cast a warm glow on the cobbles, and it feels like you have Eguisheim to yourself.

 Ribeauvillé in Autumn: Castles, Vineyards & Alsatian Traditions